ssp2/xiaomi-relay2/README.md

 relay2 ip token sid channel cmd

-- 4 parameters (order is important) to get status of a channel
+- 4 parameters (order is important) to get status of a relay
 - 5 (+ cmd) parameters for channging a channel status
 - (1) ip - local ip of gateway (find in your router)
 - (2) token - gateway token (google, how to find)
 - (3) sid - id of subdevice (relay), commonly looks like lumi.158d0003f45775, get it from python-miio command (miiocli gateway --ip 192.168.1.xx --token tokentoken discover_devices)
-- (4) channel - channel of relay can be 0 or 1
+- (4) channel or power (0, 1, power), if it is power then 5th parameter is ignored
 - (5) cmd - command to change relay status (on, off, toggle)